-Very happy people are highly attuned to the subtle joys of life, and appreciate them.
-When the feeling of relaxing after a hard day’s work, strolling through a farmer’s market on a sunny day, or holding a child’s hand become as much of a magical moment as dancing on a speaker, opportunities for joy are available for you during pretty much every waking moment.
+Consistently happy people are highly attuned to the subtle joys of life, and they appreciate them.
+When the feeling of relaxing after a hard day’s work, strolling through a farmer’s market on a sunny day, or holding a child’s hand becomes as much of a magical moment as dancing on a speaker, opportunities for joy are available for you during pretty much every waking moment.

 2) Happy People Are OK With Being Sad

 Happy people, paradoxically, tend to be much more comfortable with negative emotions than people who describe themselves as less happy.
 This tolerance for distress makes happy people emotionally resilient (a term that refers to the ability to soothe and comfort yourself during times of stress).

 While unhappy people tend to be upset with themselves for being unhappy — thus perpetuating their unhappiness — happy people take a gentle, nurturing attitude towards their feelings when they’re having low moments.
 This ability to “lean in” to sad times helps them pass through pain more quickly.

 Also, happy people who have compassion for themselves are more likely to turn to others in times of pain, because they are less ashamed of their feelings.
 Connections during times of pain are powerfully healing.
 We can bear the pain of anything if we can cry about it in the arms of someone who loves us.

 This positive attitude towards dark emotions helps happy people bounce back from disappointment and use their support system during hard times.

 3) Happy People Know How to Be Happy Means Focusing On the Big Picture